Rest & Reset vs Yoga Retreats & Movement

 | Primary Location | chakrata | rishikesh |

-| Why that location | The forest creates a natural cocoon for the nervous system.
+| Why that location | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. | Rishikesh is the traditional home of yoga.
-The spiritual ground amplifies practice. |
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. | Rishikesh is the traditional home of yoga.
+The spiritual ground, the Ganges, and centuries of practice lineage amplify your retreat.
+Teachers with deep roots in classical yoga traditions lead your practice here. |

-| Rest & Reset | Yoga & Movement | |
+| Rest & Reset | Yoga Retreats & Movement | |

 |---|---|---|